sillelien/configurator/README.md

 ## Introduction

 Sillelien Configurator comes in three parts, a server, an editor and your clients.
-The server must stay at a fixed location and have a mapped volume, it manages a very simple git repository containing your configuration.
+The server must stay at a fixed location and have a mapped volume onto the host, it manages a very simple git repository containing your configuration.
 The editor is a seperate image powered by [Codebox](http://codebox.io) which allows you to edit any of the files in the git repository.
 Finally you clients can then run a simple one line command to start getting updates from the server (into the /config directory).

 ## Quick Start